sanchelo2006/EMOTION_RECOGNITION/README.md

 - one for **find face** in frame on video (multiface possible, number of faces - argument for run file, see next chapter)
 - second for emotion recognition. **ResNet** architecture used.

 This project from my coursework in online university skillbox.
 From there dataset taken, quality of this dataset not so good.
 Best **accuracy** which i get - around 40%.
 But i did flexibale code, there many adjustments.
 If you want to train this model on your own dataset (or on any dataset from net) - you can adjust 10 hyperparameters.
 Also simple interface done, so - its can be use like simple app.
-For possibilities with this code pls continue read this readme.
+For possibilities with this code pls continue read this readme.\
+This model trained for 9 emotion: {0: 'anger', 1: 'contempt', 2: 'disgust', 3: 'fear', 4: 'happy', 5: 'neutral', 6: 'sad', 7: 'surprise', 8: 'uncertain'}\

+P.S.
+All comments in code in Russian language.
+If somebody interest - i can translate and change to English.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>